qodo-ai/pr-agent/docs/docs/tools/documentation.md

 ```

 The `pr_commands` list defines commands that run automatically when a PR is opened.
-Since this is under the [github_app] section, it only applies when using the Qodo Merge GitHub App in GitHub environments.
+Since this is under the [github_app] section, it only applies when using the Blackbox Merge GitHub App in GitHub environments.

 ## Configuration options